-Console gaming used to dominate the market, but as new games like PlayerUnknown's Battlegrounds are pushed out exclusively to the PC (for now), more gamers are swapping their controllers for a traditional mouse and keyboard to get in on the action.
+Console gaming used to dominate the market, but as new games like PlayerUnknown's Battlegrounds are pushed out exclusively to the PC (at launch), more gamers are swapping their controllers for a traditional mouse and keyboard to get in on the action.

 One reason for this change is the massive influx of players who are buying their own PC components and building their own gaming PCs.
-The reason more people are choosing to build their own rigs is that prices are as competitive as ever and there is a massive amount of free guides and knowledge shared online that those without a lot of tech experience can usually figure it out quickly.
+More people are choosing to build their own rigs since prices are as competitive as ever and there is a massive amount of free guides and knowledge shared online that those without a lot of tech experience can usually figure it out quickly.